singleplatform-eng/ansible-users/README.md

   create a group with the same username and make that the user's primary group.
 * users_group (default: users) - if users_create_per_user_group is _not_ set,
-  then this is the primary group for all created users.
+  and main_group is _not_ set per user, then this is the primary group for all created users.
 * users_default_shell (default: /bin/bash) - the default shell if none is
   specified for the user.
 * users_create_homedirs (default: true) - create home directories for new